 Measure Y is a ballot measure that was passed by voters in November 2020.
-It retained existing height and density limits on new development, originally adopted under earlier ballot measures (Measure P and Measure H), and has a sunset date of 2030.
-Overall, the Measure Y height limit is set at up to 55 feet and a density limit that allows up to 50 units per acre.
-The height limit allows for exceptions in certain locations and under certain circumstances, and State Density Bonus law allows projects to exceed both height and density limits when certain percentages of affordable units are provided.
-Measure Y also established FAR limits, with a maximum of up to 3.0.
+It retained the existing height, density and intensity limits on new development that were originally adopted under earlier ballot measures (Measure H in 1991 and Measure P in 2004), and has a sunset date of 2030.
+Overall, the Measure Y height limit is set to 55 feet and three to five stories, the density limit allows up to 50 units per acre and the nonresidential intensity allows up to a 3.0 floor area ratio (FAR).
+The height, density and intensity limits allow for exceptions in certain locations with provision of public benefits, and State Density Bonus law allows projects to exceed these limits when certain percentages of affordable units are provided.